 - Select new provider and finalize agreement

-Create communication plan for employees and stakeholders
+- Create communication plan for employees and stakeholders

-Preparation (2-3 weeks)
+- Preparation (2-3 weeks)

 - Collect and organize employee data

-- Gather compliance documentation
+- Gather compliance documentation by country

-Notify employees about the upcoming change
+- Notify employees about the upcoming change with clear timelines

-Active transition (2-3 weeks)
+- Active transition (3-4 weeks)

 - Set up accounts with new provider